milochen0418/eos-script/README.md

 open the wallet of some user
 $ ./openWallet.sh USER_NAME
 When you open it, open is mean lock, so if you need to unlock it, just call ./unlockWallet.sh

+## [keys in a wallet] add key for specific wallet user with USER_NAME. the name will be default if you don't set USER_NAME
+$ ./addWalletKey.sh USER_NAME

+## [keys in a wallet] list all keys for specific wallet user with USER_NAME. the name will be default if you don't set USER_NAME

+$ ./listWalletKey.sh USER_NAME
+field_1 : public key
+field_2 : private key